Summary

 Why get tested?

 You may have a CRP test if your doctor suspects you have rheumatoid arthritis, lupus or another autoimmune disease, or if it is possible that you have an inflammatory bowel disease such as Crohn’s disease or ulcerative colitis.
 CRP is also used to look for possible infection, such as in monitoring people after surgery.
-A more sensitive form of the test, C-reactive protein high sensitivity (hsCRP), is used to assess your risk of heart disease.
+A more sensitive form of the test, high sensitivity C-reactive protein (hsCRP), is used to assess your risk of heart disease.

 Acute and chronic inflammation